 Access Management Plan definition

-Access Management Plan means a roadway design plan which designates access locations and design for the purpose of bringing those portions of roadway included in the access management plan into conformance with the identified access category to the extent feasible.
+Access Management Plan means a roadway design plan that designates access locations and their design for the purpose of bringing those portions of roadway included in the access management plan into conformance with their access category to the extent feasible.

 Access Management Plan means a facility plan adopted by the Oregon Transportation Commission in coordination with affected local governments for managing access on a designated section of highway or within the influence area of an interchange.
 An access management plan may establish a unique access plan and access management standards for the designated section of highway or influence area of an interchange, and may be more stringent than standards adopted under OAR 734-051-4020.
 It may be developed independent of or in conjunction with a highway or interchange project; however, an access management plan is not a highway or interchange project.¶